txt/ase19/docs/hw1.md

 Due 4pm Thursday.

 This one's not hard.
+What we are really doing here is to

+- set up some basics
-More to practice how groups worth together.
+- practice how groups worth together
+- show how you can submit homeworks.

 ### Set up